 - 8 Cores & 16 Threads

 - Base Clock is at 3.6GHz

 You will also get compatibility for the DDR4 memory.
 This CPU is compatible with the AMD 300, 400, and 500 series chipset motherboards.
 It comes with a Prism RGB cooler that is good enough to keep your CPU under good temps.

-This CPU is by far one of the best CPUs in the market, it offers amazing performance along with an affordable price.
+This CPU is by far one of the best CPUs in the market.
+It offers amazing performance at an affordable price.

 AMD Ryzen 7 2700X Specifications

 AMD Ryzen 7 2700X is another great AMD Processor.
 It’s an 8 Core CPU with hyperthreading that has a base clock of 3.6GHz and a boost clock of 4.3GHz.
 It also comes with Wraith Prism with RGB LED, and it has a total cache of 16MB.

 - Highest multiprocessing performance